CristopherNim/WGU-D206/D208 Task 2.md

 # **Part VI: Demonstration**

-## G.  Provide a Panopto video recording that includes _all_ of the following elements: review link

-•  a demonstration of the functionality of the code used for the analysis

-•  an identification of the version of the programming environment

-•  a comparison of the **two** logistic regression models you used in your analysis

-•  an interpretation of the coefficients

 ## H.  List the web sources used to acquire data or segments of third-party code to support the application.
 Ensure the web sources are reliable.
 - N/A